BUX Zero offers three different types of orders: market orders, limit orders and Zero orders.

 In a situation where the available market volume at your proposed price is not fully traded within the trading day you will receive a partial execution or no execution depending on the position of your limit order in the order book queue.
 If your limit order is not filled yet when the markets closed it will automatically expire.

-At a later stage a third order type will be added named ‘Basic Order’.
-You can find more detailed information about the order types offered through BUX Zero in our Order Execution Policy here.
+You can find more detailed information about the order types offered through BUX Zero in our order Execution Policy here.